MohammadRSalmanpour/Machine-Learning-Algorithms_M.R.Salmanpour-A.Saberimanesh-A.Rahmim/README.md

 For each function (predictor algorithm),
 True outcome as predicted Outcome will save as mat.file.
 Results of each datasheet accompanied with various combinations will save saparately.
-Performances (MEan Absolote Errors)for each datasheet (also for each combination) save in Excel finally.
+Performances (Mean Absolote Errors)for each datasheet (also for each combination) save in Excel finally.

  -------------------------------------------------------------------------
  Datasets: